On Efficient Noncommutative Polynomial Factorization via Higman Linearization

 where each linear matrix $F'_i$ is an atom, $P$ is upper triangular with all $1$'s diagonal, $Q$ is lower triangular with all $1$'s diagonal, and $S'$ is scalar invertible and $U'$ is a unit.
 Now, applying Lemma \ref{extract} and Theorem \ref{cnzthm} we obtain the complete factorization of $f$ into irreducible factors.
 This is summarized in the following.

-\begin{theorem} Let $f\in \fR$ be a polynomial given by an arithmetic formula as input instance of $\prob{FACT}(\F_q)$.
+\begin{theorem} Let $f\in \fR$ be a polynomial given by an algebraic branching program as input instance of $\prob{FACT}(\F_q)$.
 Then there is a $\poly(s, \log q,|X|)$ time randomized algorithm that outputs a factorization $f=f_1f_2\cdots f_r$ such that each $f_i$ is irreducible and is output as an algebraic branching program. \end{theorem}

 Analogous to Corollary \ref{sparse-cor1}, when the polynomial is given in a sparse representation, we have

 \begin{corollary} If $f\in\fR$ is a polynomial given as input in sparse representation (that is, an $\F_q$-linear combination of its monomials) then in randomized polynomial time we can compute a factorization into irreducible factors in sparse representation. \end{corollary}